Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 We will presently formulate our first result, which can be viewed as an ergodic theorem along the sequence $\Omega(n)$.
-It contains the Prime Number Theorem, the Pillai-Selberg Theorem, and the \Erdos{}-Delange Theorem, as well as various other classical results in number theory, as rather special cases.
+It contains the Prime Number Theorem, the Pillai-Selberg Theorem, and the \Erdos{}-Delange Theorem as rather special cases.
 Let $X$ be a compact metric space and $T\colon X \to X$ a continuous map.
 Since

 the transformation $T$ naturally induces an action of $(\N,+)$ on $X$.
 We call the pair $(X,T)$ an \define{additive topological dynamical system}.
 A Borel probability measure $\mu$ on $X$ is called \define{$T$-invariant} if $\mu(T^{-1}A)=\mu(A)$ for all Borel measurable subsets $A\subset X$.
-By the Bogolyubov-Krylov theorem (see for example \cite[Corollary 6.9.1]{Walters82}), every additive topological dynamical system $(X,T)$ possesses at least one $T$-invariant Borel probability measure $\mu$.
+By the Bogolyubov-Krylov theorem (see for example \cite[Corollary 6.9.1]{Walters82}), every additive topological dynamical system $(X,T)$ possesses at least one $T$-invariant Borel probability measure.
 If $(X,T)$ admits only one such measure then the system is called \define{uniquely ergodic}.
 For convenience, we will use $(X,\mu,T)$ to denote a uniquely ergodic additive topological dynamical system $(X,T)$ together with its unique invariant probability measure $\mu$.

 \begin{Maintheorem} Let $(X,\mu,T)$ be uniquely ergodic.
 Then

 for every every $x\in X$ and $f\in\Cont(X)$. \end{Maintheorem}